sukuo/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-'ls' : lists all files and directories in the current directory not including ones starting with '.'
+ls : lists all files and directories in the current directory not including ones starting with '.'<br />
-'ls -a' : lists all files and directories including the ones starting with a '.'
+ls -a : lists all files and directories including the ones starting with a '.'<br />
-'ls -l' : lists files and directories in long format including information on permissions, owner, group, file size, date of last change, and its name
+ls -l : lists files and directories in long format including information on permissions, owner, group, file size, date of last change, and its name<br />
-'ls -lh' : same format as 'ls -l' except it shows the size of the files all in bits (readable) 'ls -lah' : lists all files (including those starting with a '.') and directories in long, human readable form 'ls -t' : lists and sorts files and directories by most recently modified 'ls -Glp' : lists files and directories in long format and highlights, places a '/' behind the directories
+ls -lh : same format as 'ls -l' except it shows the size of the files all in bits (readable)<br />
+ls -lah : lists all files (including those starting with a '.') and directories in long, human readable form<br />
+ls -t : lists and sorts files and directories by most recently modified <br />
+ls -Glp : lists files and directories in long format and highlights, places a '/' behind the directories<br />

 ---